YanAmorelli/Bookings/references.md

 > "Sometimes the choice of how to pass variable is predetermined by variable type or its usage.
 Otherwise, it’s highly recommended to pass variables by value."

-To read this article I was questioning why using a reference to the struct type variable every time when passing it to a function instead of directly passing the variable.
+To read this article I was questioning why using a reference to the struct type variable whenever passing it to a function instead of directly passing the variable.
 So I was reading the forum on the udemy course and the instructor answer this:

 > It depends on the function, but it's often more efficient to pass around pointers than entire structs.